Here’s one way to explain the dilemma: Men and women have “discordant expectations in marriage.”

 My bottom line?

 I am dismayed at the apparent perpetuation of these mismatched expectations as described some 20+ years after my own (ill-conceived) vision of married life.
-That life entailed maintaining a full-time career while carrying a disproportionate load of home and child-rearing responsibilities.
-And I know I’m in good company!
+That life entailed maintaining a full-time career, carrying a disproportionate load of home and child-rearing responsibilities, and feeling like there wasn’t enough of me to go around.
+Sound familiar?

 Referencing the study data, Ms. Miller writes: